 Pantex has used firing sites for HE quality control and research since 1952.
 Some of the test firings at Firing Sites 4, 5, and 10 involved DU through 1985 (DOE 1997; MHSMC 1990, Chapter 7).
-It is not known when hydroshots first involved DU; the Environmental Assessment implies, but does not directly state, that DU hydroshots started in 1967 (ERDA 1976); however, because firm documentation on the exact data was not found, exposure was assumed to begin in 1952.
+According to a former employee who worked at the firing sites from 1959 to 2000 and was supervisor of the firing sites since 1960, the first hydroshot that involved DU occurred in late 1959 or 1960 (Bihl 2006).
 Dose from intakes by operators of the hydroshots was considered occupational internal dose; exposure of other workers from plumes was considered environmental exposure.
 Mr. Phillips described the hydroshot operations (Bihl and Martin 2004).
 Operators were in a bunker a few tens of feet from the detonation site.
 The bunker was fully enclosed with a ventilation system that was shut down during the detonation.
 After the detonation, the operators walked to ground zero to retrieve their instruments.
 A driver, who was outside the fenced area (approximately 2,000 ft from ground zero), drove to the detonation site to retrieve the operators.
 The total exposure time for the operators was less than 30 min.
 The cloud from the detonations was clearly visible and the operators and driver avoided direct exposure to the cloud.